awesome-panel/awesome-panel/gallery/bootstrap_dashboard/components/limitations.md

     - For example the Bootstrap sidebar automatically adjusts it's width if I change the window size but the Bokeh Buttons do not respond to this change.
 - It's difficult to wrap Panel Panes and Widgets into Bootstrap components like cards as "component templating" is not supported.
 See [Issue 810](https://github.com/holoviz/panel/issues/810)

-## Custom CSS does not play nicely with Bokeh HTML, CSS and Javascipt
+## Custom CSS does not play nicely with Bokeh HTML, CSS and Javascript

 I've experienced numerous problems when using css.